 Stock Android has a clean, minimalistic design.

 Stock Android also has a clean, minimalistic design many people love.
 It can be very different from some Android skins out there that look way too colorful for my taste or even dated — although this is subjective and might be a good thing for some.
 The simplicity of the operating system makes it a great choice for newbies, as it can be a lot easier to use.
 Google’s variant of Android can also work faster than many customized versions of the OS, although the difference shouldn’t be massive unless the skin is poorly developed.

 It’s worth noting that stock Android isn’t better or worse than skinned versions of the OS used by Samsung, LG, and many other companies.
 It’s just different.
 Which one is a better option for you comes down to your personal preference.

 Smartphones with stock Android

 The most popular stock Android smartphones are those made by Google.
-These include the Pixel and Pixel 2 handsets as well as older Nexus devices.
-Nokia, which went back into business a little over a year ago with the help of HMD Global, also uses stock Android.
+These include the Pixel, the Pixel 2, and the Pixel 3 handsets as well as older Nexus devices.
+HMD Global, which launched smartphones using the Nokia brand starting in early 2017, also uses stock Android.